timschreiber/timschreiber.github.com/_posts/2015-01-26-persistence-ignorant-asp-net-identity-with-patterns-part-3.md

 With our Entity Framework entity configurations and DbContext out of the way, we move on to implementing the repository interfaces we defined in the Data Layer.
 As we dive into the code, I want you to notice a couple things about the classes:

-1. You’ll notice there’s no default constructor.
-That’s because we’re following the Dependency Injection pattern by providing the repository with the `ApplicationDbContext` it needs in the constructor.
+1. You'll notice there's no default constructor.
+That's because we're following the Dependency Injection pattern by providing the repository with the `ApplicationDbContext` it needs in the constructor.
 This ensures that all our repositories will use the same DbContext per transaction scope.

-2. You’ll notice the constructor is marked with the `internal` access modifier.
-That’s because the only class that should ever instantiate a repository will be our Unit of Work class.
+2. You'll notice the constructor is marked with the `internal` access modifier.
+That's because the only class that should ever instantiate a repository will be our Unit of Work class.
 No need to potentially couple Entity Framework to other layers by putting our `ApplicationDbContext` dependency in a public constructor.

-You'll recall from Part 2 that we’re following the generic repository pattern.
-So, we’ll code the generic repository implementation first, and then move on to the entity-specific repositories.
-So let’s start by creating the following class in the `Repositories` folder:
+You'll recall from Part 2 that we're following the generic repository pattern.
+So, we'll code the generic repository implementation first, and then move on to the entity-specific repositories.
+So let's start by creating the following class in the `Repositories` folder:

 ######Repository.cs######